 5 Ways to Impress New Accounting and Bookkeeping Clients (Plus Free Welcome Email Templates)

 First impressions are not enough for accounting and bookkeeping firms or any business for that matter.
 They may mean the world for your networking and personal relationships but for your firm, your first impression is only as powerful as the last.
-That is why 32% of customers said they would be willing to dump the brands they love after a negative experience.
+After just one negative experience, more than half (61%) of the customers say they would move to a competitor; this number rises to 76% in the case of multiple negative experiences.

 Since impressing your new accounting and bookkeeping clients pushes the envelope for client retention, your firm may lose clients as quickly as it wins them if you cannot wow them soon enough.